AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/advertising/pinterest-ads.md

 >[!NOTE]
 >
 >The [!DNL Pinterest Ads] source is in beta.
-See the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.
+Read the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.

 This tutorial provides steps for creating a [!DNL Pinterest Ads] source connector using the Platform user interface.